MrPluto/ml/deep_exercises/part2/Optim/readme.md

 ##### features
 - never converge, always kind of oscillate and wander around the region of the minimum
 - lose all your speed up from vertorization ( matrix calculate )
+- decrease the learning_rate slowly,SGD shows the same convergence behavior like batch GD

 ### Optimization method
 #### Momentum

+> The momentum term increases for dimensions whose gradients point in the same directions and reduces updates for dimensions whose gradients change directions.
+As a result, we gain faster convergence and reduced oscillation

 ##### Formula
 V(dW)t = beta1 * V(dW)t + (1 - beta1) * dW